 Professional Staff (Civilian)

-Civilian opportunities exist within areas such as information technology, information/records management, investigative services, finance, and support for Operations.
-We offer an exciting chance to work in a progressive environment that encourages change, growth, and innovation.
-The civilians work in conjunction with the police officers, and play an important role in the safety and well being of the citizens of Victoria and Esquimalt.
+Civilian opportunities exist within areas such as information technology, information and records management, investigative services, finance, executive services, and operational support.
+We are proud to offer a workplace steeped in equity, diversity, inclusion and accessibility practices, and offer exciting chances to work in a progressive environment that encourages change, growth, and innovation.
+The civilians work in conjunction with the police officers, and play an important role in supporting the safety and well being of our communities.

 Qualifications & Prerequisites